Dyspraxia

 Dyspraxia support & therapies

-his system is called the cerebellar vestibular system (CVS for short), and it functions to tell you where you are in space, where your limbs and body parts are in space, how quickly you are traveling, and in which direction.
+This system is called the cerebellar vestibular system (CVS for short), and it functions to tell you where you are in space, where your limbs and body parts are in space, how quickly you are traveling, and in which direction.
 If it is not working, navigating life can be highly challenging.

 Neurodevelopmental Movement - NeuroMature

-The NeuroMature™ programme gives the body a second chance to develop,.We use highly effective, individually tailored neurodevelopmental exercises to inhibit retained primitive reflexes, helping improve eye tracking, balance, coordination, self-confidence, and emotional resilience.
+The NeuroMature™ programme gives the body a second chance to develop.
+We use individually tailored neurodevelopmental exercises designed by the INPP to inhibit retained primitive reflexes, helping improve eye tracking, balance, coordination, self-confidence, and emotional resilience.
+The INPP has over 40 years of published research evidence supporting their efficacy.

 Different programme options are available to suit different needs.
 You will be supported through a programme of neurodevelopmental exercises, which can either be done at home, or by our practitoners in clinic.
-Typically you will need to complete 20 minutes of exercise per day for up to one year, in order to fully mature the nervous system.
-(We do also have more intensive ‘Fast-track’ programmes for those seeking quicker results).
-Once things are functioning as they should be, there is no need to repeat the programme and results usually last a lifetime.

 Auditory Integration Training - BrightBeatz